thinkshout/mailchimp/README.txt

   * Subscription forms can be created as pages or as blocks, with one or more list subscriptions on a single form
   * Include merge fields & interest groups on anonymous subscription forms
-  * Create & send Mailchimp Campaigns from within Drupal, using Drupal entities as content.
+  * Create & send MailChimp Campaigns from within Drupal, using Drupal entities as content.
-  * Display a history of Mailchimp email and subscription activity on a tab for any Entity with an email address.
+  * Display a history of MailChimp email and subscription activity on a tab for any Entity with an email address.

 ## Installation Notes
   * You need to have a MailChimp API Key.
   * You need to have at least one list created in MailChimp to use the mailchimp_lists module.
   * The MCAPI library must be installed using Composer Manager.
-Composer manager scans modules for composer.json files and installs any dependencies into the Drupal core vendor directory.
+Composer Manager scans modules for composer.json files and installs any dependencies into the Drupal core vendor directory.
 Learn more at https://www.drupal.org/project/composer_manager.